-‘Teen Mom 2’ Jenelle Evans Shares A Photo Of Her New Home
+‘Teen Mom 2’ Star Jenelle Evans Shares A Photo Of Her New Home

 According to Jenelle Evans, her main priority is her family and staying together with David Eason and their children.

-“I even said on camera, I said: ‘I’ll be miserable for the rest of my life as long as I have my family together,’ ” she says.
+“I even said on camera, I said: ‘I’ll be miserable for the rest of my life as long as I have my family together,'” she said.
 “But honestly, it’s really about being happy, and if you’re not happy, your kids aren’t going to happy, and that’s the most important thing.”

 Jenelle Evans and David Eason have one child together, daughter Ensley, 2 months, and they each have two older children, as well.
-As fans of Teen Mom 2 will recall, Jenelle Evans is mom to 7-year-old son Jace from her past relationship with Andrew Lewis, and to 2-year-old Kaiser from her previous relationship with ex-fiance Nathan Griffith.
-As for Eason, he has a young son and older daughter, Maryssa, from his past relationships.
+As fans of Teen Mom 2 will recall, Jenelle Evans is the mom to 7-year-old son Jace from her past relationship with Andrew Lewis and to 2-year-old Kaiser from her previous relationship with ex-fiance Nathan Griffith.
+As for Eason, he has a young son and older daughter from his past relationships.

 Jenelle Evans is currently in the midst of a custody battle for her oldest child, Jace, who has been living with her mother since shortly after his birth.
 However, while Jace doesn’t live with her full-time, Jenelle Evans is allowed regular visits.

-To see more of Jenelle Evans, David Eason and their family, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on Bravo Tv.
+To see more of Jenelle Evans, David Eason, and their family, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on Bravo Tv.

 [Featured Image by Frazer Harrison/Getty Images]